How to eat 4/9 of a pizza: The Problem

 This paper deals with the following question: How should Alice pick her pieces to eat a big portion of the pizza?
 We develop a strategy for her that guarantees her at least $\frac{4}{9}$ of the whole pizza.
 The strategy works for every possible cutting of the pizza and for every possible behavior of Bob.
 The ratio $\frac{4}{9}$ is best possible; examples where Alice cannot eat more of the pizza were previously known \cite{Win}.

-A peculiarity of our pizzas is that they are allowed to have pieces of $0$-size.
-If one prefers, such pieces can be thought of as having very small $\varepsilon$-size, though the importance of such pieces is to the structure, not to the size, of the pizza.
-Generally, for a set $S$ of pieces we refer to the sum of sizes of its elements as its \emph{size} $\size{S}$.
+A peculiarity of our pizzas is that they are allowed to have pieces of zero size.
+If one prefers, such pieces can be thought of as having very small $\varepsilon$-size, though the importance of such pieces is to the structure, not to the size, of the pizza.\footnote{We discuss this issue in more detail in the final remarks at the end of the paper.} Generally, for a set $S$ of pieces we refer to the sum of sizes of its elements as its \emph{size} $\size{S}$.
 If we consider the number of pieces in such a set, we make that clear.
+We are only interested in the portion of the pizza that Alice can eat and hence we assume w.l.o.g. that the size of the whole pizza is $1$.

 A simple and nice argument yields the following. \begin{prop} Alice can eat at least $\frac{1}{2}$ of a pizza with an even number of pieces. \end{prop} \begin{proof} Color the pieces alternately green and red.
 This is possible as the number of pieces is even.
-Either the green or the red pieces carry at least half of the size of the pizza, say the red part.
+Either the green or the red pieces carry at least $\frac{1}{2}$, say the red part.
 To eat all the red pieces, Alice starts with any red piece and then she always picks the piece which was just revealed by Bob.
-Doing so every time only green pieces will be available for Bob. \end{proof}
+In this way Alice leaves only green pieces for Bob. \end{proof}

 At first glance the case of pizzas with an odd number of pieces looks better for Alice.
 She eats one piece more than Bob.
 Curiously, things can get worse for her (see Proposition~\ref{prop:4-9-example}).
-Nevertheless, the argument applied for pizzas with an even number of pieces can be adapted to guarantee $\frac{1}{3}$ of the pizza for Alice in the odd case.
+The rest of the paper will deal exclusively with pizzas with an odd number of pieces.
+In Proposition~\ref{prop:1-3} we show that the argument applied for pizzas with an even number of pieces can be adapted to guarantee $\frac{1}{3}$ of the pizza for Alice in the odd case.
+To this end we introduce some notation.